annaslobodianiuk/HomeSafe/docs/data-ingestion.md

 - Provider code: `OLX`
 - Base URL: `https://www.olx.ua`
-- Environment variable: `OLX_API_KEY`
-- Purpose: adverts of the authorized OLX partner account
-- Authentication: `Authorization: Bearer <access_token>` and `Version: 2.0`

-The provided `partner_api.yaml` documents these relevant endpoints:

-- `POST /api/open/oauth/token`
-- `GET /api/partner/adverts`
-- `GET /api/partner/cities/{cityId}`
-- `GET /api/partner/cities/{cityId}/districts`

-HomeSafe currently reads `OLX_API_KEY` as an already issued bearer access token.
-A sync request accepts `city`, `district`, `limit`, `offset`, `page`, and `category_ids`.
+- Purpose: public long-term apartment rental listings imported through page parsing
+- Authentication: not used in the current parser flow

+The current OLX integration does not use the partner-account adverts API.
+Instead, it uses:

+- the OLX public search page for long-term apartment rent by city;
+- public listing detail pages;
+- embedded structured data (`application/ld+json`) and visible page parameters from the HTML.

+An OLX sync request accepts `city`, `district`, `limit`, and `page`.
+The source config maps supported cities to OLX path slugs, for example `Київ -> kiev`.

-Important: this partner API does not provide public search over the entire OLX marketplace in the supplied specification.
-It returns adverts available to the authorized partner account, so OLX is useful here as a second managed source, not as a full public aggregator feed.
+Important: the official OLX partner API does not provide public marketplace search in the supplied specification, so HomeSafe uses a separate public parser flow for OLX instead of the partner-account adverts API.

 Provider paths are stored in the `DataSource.config` JSON field.
-They can be updated without changing the common ingestion pipeline if an upstream API version changes.
+They can be updated without changing the common ingestion pipeline if an upstream page structure changes.

 ## Processing Pipeline

-1. Fetch authorized listings from a provider API.
+1. Fetch listings from a provider API or public page source.
-2. Save the original provider JSON in `ExternalListing`.
+2. Save the original provider payload in `ExternalListing`.
 3. Normalize fields into the HomeSafe apartment format.
-4. Generate a stable address/room/area fingerprint.
+4. Generate a stable address, room, and area fingerprint.
 5. Detect cross-provider duplicates.
 6. Calculate the market median for the same city, district, room count, and currency.
 7. Calculate Trust, Value, Comfort, and overall Quality scores.